MatMasIt/notesArchive/latest/Inglese/2021/maggio/martedì_25/09_52_00/appunti.md

 Distorted description

-He puts the engine to their ears, inc
+He puts the engine to their ears, incessant noise, like that of a whatermill

+They conjecture it is either an unknown animal or the God that he worsips

+They suppose it is a God that he worhips, because he always consult that object before do

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTgwMzg3NTUsLTIxNTIzNTI0OSwxMz
-UzMjc5NzU0XX0=
+eyJoaXN0b3J5IjpbLTYyMDA4MDk2NywtMjE1MjM1MjQ5LDEzNT
+MyNzk3NTRdfQ==
 -->